Year 6 SATs Revision Planning Sorted – A Three-Phase Template For SATs Preparation Based On Findings From 100,0000 Pupils and 3,000 Schools

 So, to help you do the same in your school, we’ve broken down how we do it:

-In our KS2 SATs Intervention Programme, we take a structured three-phase approach to provide the ideal combination of support throughout the year for your target pupils.
+In our KS2 SATs Revision Programme, we take a structured three-phase approach to provide the ideal combination of support throughout the year for your target pupils.

 Schools can sign their pupils up at any point throughout the year, but the type and focus of support our tutors offer, as well as the lesson content, will differ depending on the time of year…